kiddo-pwn/blog/_posts/2025-11-30-writing-sync-popping-cron.md

 Primary credit for the discovery of these vulnerabilities belongs to [Pumpkin](https://x.com/u1f383) and [Orange Tsai](https://x.com/orange_8361) of DEVCORE.
 Additionally, the research by [Ryan Emmons](https://x.com/the_emmons) provided the theoretical foundation for the exploitation.

-The SQLite-to-Crontab technique demonstrates a universal application feasible in general Linux environments.
-Fundamentally, this is simply a re-this is a strategic re-application of Dirty File Write primitives—shifting the exploitation context from PHP's parsing logic to the cron daemon.
+Thhis SQLite-to-Crontab technique demonstrates a universal application feasible in general Linux environments.
+Fundamentally, this is simply a re-application of Dirty File Write primitives—shifting the exploitation context from PHP's parsing logic to the cron daemon.

 By generalizing this vector, I hope this technique serves as a viable RCE option in PHP-free environments!